giantswarm/docs/src/content/reference/release-versions/_index.md

 \*) As an exception from the convention, on AWS, releases v9.2.0 and v9.3.x include Kubernetes v1.16.x.

-Every new minor Kubernetes release, which comes with a major Giant Swarm release, is tested for conformance using the CNCF [conformance test suite](https://github.com/cncf/k8s-conformance).
+We test every new major release, bringing a new Kubernetes minor release, against the CNCF [conformance test suite](https://github.com/cncf/k8s-conformance).
-In addition, every release, from patch to major, undergoes automated integration testing.
+Every release, from patch to major, also undergoes automated integration testing.

-A new major release may contain additional important changes, apart from a new Kubernetes release.
-See below for more information regarding when certain features have been introduced on various providers.
+A major release may contain more important changes, apart from a new Kubernetes release.
+Check the [Details about releases and features](#release-details) section for more information.

 ### Minor version {#minor}

-We increase (bump) the minor version number when a new release adds functionality, while maintaining the functionality of the stack as it was in the previous version.
-This can include minor upgrades of third party components, with the exception of Kubernetes.
+We increase (bump) the minor version number when a release adds new functionality, while maintaining the functionality of the stack as it was in the previous version.
+This can include minor upgrades of third party components, except for Kubernetes.

 ### Patch version {#patch}

-A new patch release is made to publish bug-fixes, security fixes, or make changes to the observability while maintaining the given functionality of the stack.
+We use patch releases to publish bug fixes, security fixes, or to make changes to the observability while maintaining the given functionality of the stack.
 This can include any sort of patch upgrades of third party components.

 ### Release lifecycle {#lifecycle}